-Here are a few long-tail-keywords in Google webmaster tools.
+Here are a few long-tail-keywords in Google Search Console.
 Although they have only a few searches, look at the number of clicks and the click-thru rates.
 I just followed these CTR optimization techniques to increase the CTR rates and the search engine rankings.

-When you wrote an in-depth and descriptive blog post, you could see that the post even starts ranking for non-optimized keywords.
-Many of them are long tail keywords.
+When you write an in-depth and descriptive blog post, you could see that the post even starts ranking for non-optimized keywords.
+Many of them are long-tail keywords.
 This is due to the semantic search.

-I was able to increase traffic to a webpage by optimizing the keywords on the webpage by 129.38% within a two month.
+I increased traffic to a webpage by optimizing the keywords on the webpage by 129.38% within two months.
 I was careful when selecting keywords.
-Because I knew that optimizing for irrelevant keywords could be a major reason for decreasing the average time on page, increasing the bounce rate and so decreasing the search engine rankings.
+Because I knew that optimizing for irrelevant keywords could be a major reason for decreasing the average time on page, increasing the bounce rate, and decreasing the search engine rankings.

-But, fortunately the keywords I selected were Long Tail keywords which are niche-relevant and targeted.
-As that reason, the overall traffic and average time on page of Virtual Bank Account post boosted at the roof.
+But, fortunately, the keywords I selected were Long Tail keywords which are niche-relevant and targeted.
+For that reason, the overall traffic and average time on the page of Virtual Bank Account post boosted at the roof.

 And that post ranked for hundreds of money keywords.
 For privacy reasons, I can’t reveal keywords that the post is ranking for.

-Opening a Virtual bank account using Payoneer post not only explains how to create a virtual bank account online, but also how to make money using GetResponse and ClickBank.
-Even make money online is a hot topic, as my keyword strategy, the post didn’t rank for any irrelevant keyword.
+Opening a Virtual bank account using Payoneer post explains why you should have a virtual bank account, requirements and how to make a bank account in the USA from home, and several ways to make money online.
+Even though making money online is a hot topic, the post didn’t rank for any irrelevant keywords as my keyword strategy.

-As this long tail keyword research strategy, after a few weeks, blog post ranked for even a high competitive keyword “virtual us bank account” above the fold of Google SERP.
+As this long-tail keyword research strategy, after a few weeks, the blog post ranked for even a high competitive keyword “virtual us bank account” above the fold of Google SERP.
 Isn’t that cool?

-That boosted organic clicks/organic traffic by whopping 400%…
+That boosted organic clicks/organic traffic by a whopping 400%…

-All of these results because of the correct long tail keyword selection strategy.
-Learn How I increased my blog traffic through optimizing existing keywords using GWT over here.
+All of these results because of the proper long tail keyword selection strategy.
+Learn How I increased my blog traffic through optimizing existing keywords using GSC over here.

 #2.
 More targeted traffic

-No need to explain anymore that long-tail keywords drive lot more niche-specific traffic.
-As you see in this image, long tail keywords tend to have more specific traffic and so get higher conversion rates.
+No need to explain anymore that long-tail keywords drive a lot more niche-specific traffic.
+As you see in this image, long-tail keywords tend to have more specific traffic and higher conversion rates.

 A few months earlier, I compiled a great article on How to Get Google Index Your Website Super Fast under five minutes.
 As the keyword strategy, that post got a few organic clicks within the first week.
-Yes, those all traffic coming because the long tail keywords.
+Yes, all traffic is coming because of the long-tail keywords.

-But, the beautiful thing about Long-tail keywords selection is Google ranks higher any webpage if the page includes relevant long-tail search terms.
-Let me explain this moreover.
+But, the beautiful thing about Long-tail keyword selection is Google ranks higher on any webpage if the page includes relevant long-tail search terms.
+Let me explain this, moreover.

-A few of my target keywords that ranked on Google for blog post are how to index pages on google, fast google indexing.
-But, Google started ranking this page for relevant long tail keywords such as this url could not be found in google’s index and google not indexing images.
+A few of my target keywords that ranked on Google for blog posts are index pages on google and fast google indexing.
+But, Google started ranking this page for relevant long-tail keywords such as this URL could not be found in google’s index and google not indexing images.

-As I said in the earlier example about virtual bank account post, I am really careful about the keyword strategy that I use.
-I know irrelevant keywords could cause to decrease search traffic under the hood.
-That’s why I am happy the keywords that this post ranks on Google.
+As I said in the earlier example about the virtual bank account post, I am cautious about the keyword strategy.
+I know irrelevant keywords could cause a decrease in search traffic under the hood.
+That’s why I am happy with the keywords that this post ranks on Google.

-Even google not indexing images keyword phrase isn’t an optimized keyword phrase, it’s relevant.
+Even though google not indexing images keyword phrase isn’t an optimized keyword phrase, it is still relevant.
 So drive niche-targeted traffic.

 #3.
 Increase conversions

-As a blogger, you want more people converts into buyers who click affiliate links and purchase products/services.
-And as a marketer you want to get more people subscribed to your newsletter.
+As a blogger, you want more people to convert into buyers who click your affiliate links and purchase products/services.

-As my experience, I have found that the user-intent influences to conversions really well.
+According to my experience, I have found that the user-intent influences conversions really well.
 The best way to understand the user intent is through examining the keywords which people type in the Google search box before visiting your website.

-No. The reason is the user-intent.
-The wonderful thing is that long tail keywords can quickly increase the conversion rates.
+No. The reason is the user intent.
+The wonderful thing is that long-tail keywords can quickly increase conversion rates.

-As this chart below, more descriptive your target keyword is the easier will be to increase conversion rates.
+As in the chart below, the more descriptive your target keyword is, the easier it will be to increase conversion rates.

 After changing the email subscription offer, I was able to increase email signups by 150%.

-Remember that it is the overall site-conversion rate.
-So you should A/B test your subscription copies to adapt to the target traffic.
-Do readers want download your “soup recipes for moms” guide, if they are searching for best PLR products (supposing your niche is internet marketing)?
+Remember that it is the overall site conversion rate.
+So you should A/B test your subscription copies to adapt to the targeted traffic.
+Do readers want to download your “soup recipes for moms” guide if they search for the best PLR products (supposing your niche is internet marketing)?

-There are a few online tools to check competitors traffic and other information.
-But I will show you a method that you can use to find keywords that your readers type in Google and find popular posts on your site that your target audience prefer to read.
+There are a few online tools to check competitors’ traffic and other information.
+But I will show you a method that you can use to find keywords that your readers type in Google and find popular posts on your site that your target audience prefers to read.

 Step #4: Then navigate to Behavior >> Site content >> All Pages.

 Step #5: Filter top blog posts in a specific date range.
-Because some posts could get more views in a specific time period.
-You should look for evergreen posts which drive constant traffic.
+Because some posts could get more views in a particular period, you should look for evergreen posts that drive constant traffic.

 Step #6: Find what web pages drive lots of traffic and correlate them with keywords.